brownritt/cfw2022/reference/Virtual_environments.md

 If you have `conda` on your system, you can make a virtual environment with a command like
 ```
-conda env create -n fmri_analysis numpy pandas matplotlib
+conda create -n fmri_analysis numpy pandas matplotlib
 ```
-This tells the `env` ("environment") module of `conda` to create a new virtual environment named "`fmri_analysis`" (that's what the `-n` otpion does), and to include in that environment the packages `numpy`, `pandas`, and `matplotlib`, assuming it can find them at expected locations online.
+This tells `conda` to create a new virtual environment named `fmri_analysis` (that's what the `-n` otpion does), and to include in that environment the packages `numpy`, `pandas`, and `matplotlib`, assuming it can find them at expected locations online.
 Note `conda` will also install *all packages that those packages depend on*, and `conda` may also need to make changes to other packages already on your system, if the versions do not match.
 This is a complicated process, which is why most of the time we want to let the package managers sort it out if they can.

 If you are currently in a virtual environment, you can make a file that describe the environment with
 ```